mckenaliphamr/GoGreen/README.md

 ## Zhongjie, Erik, Beth, and McKena
 ### Group A

-### Research question: What SNPs may be responsible for differential expression in the Wisconsin Diversity Panel.
+### Research question: What SNPs may be responsible for differential expression in the Wisconsin Diversity Panel?

 Task 1: Discover the genes that are most differentially expressed across the Wisconsin Diversity Panel